hydro-informatics/hydro-informatics.github.io/_sources/lectures/lectures.md

 ## Exercises

-Exercises are an integral part of this ebook and additional materials are provided on external git repositories, such as:
+Exercises are an integral part of this eBook and additional materials are provided on external git repositories, such as:

 * Assignment instructions,
 * Code templates, and